glennhenry/cs-notes/docs/database-system/01-relational-data/relational-data.md

 ### Data Types

-There are many types of data that can be assigned to specific column, some common data types are :
+There are many types of data that can be assigned to specific column, some common data types are:

-- **Integer** : Used to store whole numbers without decimal places, such as 1, 10, -5, etc.
+- **Integer**: Used to store whole numbers without decimal places, such as 1, 10, -5, etc.
-- **Floating-point** : Used to store numbers with decimal places, such as 3.14, 10.5, -0.75, etc. The precision and scale of decimal numbers can often be specified.
+- **Floating-point**: Used to store numbers with decimal places, such as 3.14, 10.5, -0.75, etc. The precision and scale of decimal numbers can often be specified.
-- **Character/String** : Used to store alphanumeric text, such as names, addresses, or descriptions.
+- **Character/String**: Used to store alphanumeric text, such as names, addresses, or descriptions.
 The length of the string may be limited or unlimited, typically known as VARCHAR or TEXT data types, respectively.
-- **Date/Time** : Used to store dates, times, or both.
+- **Date/Time**: Used to store dates, times, or both.
 This includes data types like DATE, TIME, DATETIME, TIMESTAMP, etc., which can represent specific points in time or intervals.
-- **Boolean** : Used to store true/false or binary values, representing logical conditions.
+- **Boolean**: Used to store true/false or binary values, representing logical conditions.
 Some RDBMS doesn't offer boolean data types, we may use Integer (1) to represent true value and Integer (2) to represent false value.
-- **Binary** : Used to store binary data, such as images, files, or serialized objects.
+- **Binary**: Used to store binary data, such as images, files, or serialized objects.
-- **Enumerated Types** : Some systems offer the ability to define custom data types with a limited set of predefined values.
+- **Enumerated Types**: Some systems offer the ability to define custom data types with a limited set of predefined values.

 ### Primary & Foreign Key